compops/qpmh2-sysid2005/README.md

 Requirements
 --------------
-The program is written in Python 2.7 and makes use of NumPy 1.7.1, SciPy 0.12.0, Matplotlib 1.2.1, Pandas.
-Please have these packages installed, on Ubuntu they can be installed using "sudo pip install --upgrade *package-name* ".
+The code is written and tested for Python 2.7.6.
+The implementation makes use of NumPy 1.9.2, SciPy 0.15.1, Matplotlib 1.4.3 and Pandas 0.13.1.
+On Ubuntu, these packages can be installed/upgraded using "sudo pip install --upgrade package-name ".

 Included files
 --------------